• Skip to primary navigation

 Instructions

 • Place the batter in a shallow baking dish.
-Soak the sourdough bread slices for 4 to 5 minutes.
-Turn slices over and soak for another 4 to 5 minutes more.
+Soak the sourdough bread slices for 5 minutes.
+Turn slices over and soak for another 5 minutes.

 • Heat a cast iron skillet or frying pan over medium heat.
 Once hot, melt about 1 teaspoon of butter and cook your french toast until golden brown, 3 to 4 minutes.
 Flip bread slices over and cook for 3 to 4 minutes more, until golden brown.
 Careful not to burn: if the bread is getting too dark, lower the heat.